drcgw/bass/README.md

 Beta 1.1: 02-27-2015

 Minor bug fixes:

--Critical error in rolling baseline calculation is now corrected.
+- Critical error in rolling baseline calculation is now corrected.
--Added links to the wiki in the notebook.
+- Added links to the wiki in the notebook.
--Added Error checking for Settings blocks.
+- Added Error checking for Settings blocks.

 Beta 1.0: 01-27-2015